nuno-costa-test/viddyoze/Readme.md

 $cart->addCatalogItem(new Widget('Blue Widget', 'B01', 795));
 ```

-After having the catalogue are going to add some Promotions
+After the catalogue is in place, we have the option to add promotions/discounts

 ```php
 use AcmeWidget\Rules\Product\NthItemDiscount;